-The nursery manager/staff member must:
+The nursery manager or staff member must:

 - Call for an ambulance immediately if the injury is severe.
-We will not attempt to transport the injured child in our own vehicles - Whilst waiting for the ambulance, contact the parent(s) and arrange to meet them at the hospital - Arrange for the most appropriate member of staff to accompany the child taking with them any relevant information such as registration forms, relevant medication sheets, medication and the child's comforter - Redeploy staff if necessary to ensure there is adequate staff deployment to care for the remaining children.
-This may mean temporarily grouping the children together - Inform a member of the management team immediately - Remain calm at all times.
+We will not attempt to transport the injured child in our own vehicles - Whilst waiting for the ambulance, contact the parents and arrange to meet them at the hospital - Arrange for the most appropriate member of staff to accompany the child, taking with them any relevant information such as registration forms, relevant medication sheets, medication and the child's comforter - Redeploy staff if necessary to ensure there is adequate staff deployment to care for the remaining children. - Inform a member of the management team immediately - Remain calm at all times.
 Children who witness an incident may well be affected by it and may need lots of cuddles and reassurance.
 Staff may also require additional support following the accident.